Renée Hložek: Research and career

 After her PhD Hložek joined Princeton University as a Lyman Spitzer Jr. Postdoctoral Research Fellow.
 At Princeton University she prepared for the polarisation-sensitive Atacama Cosmology Telescope.
 In 2012 she was appointed a Spitzer-Cotsen Fellow at Princeton University.
 At Princeton she took part in a prison teaching initiative, and formed the Hope-Princeton exchange to bring young black women into Princeton's astronomy departments.
 She took part in the Story Collider.
 In 2013 she took part in the Science Train started by Lucianne Walkowicz at Princeton, where she took to the New York City Subway to talk to the public about astronomy.

 She joined the Dunlap Institute for Astronomy & Astrophysics in 2016.
 She continues to work with the polarisation instrument on the Atacama Cosmology Telescope, alongside data from Planck and Wilkinson Microwave Anisotropy Probe and BICEP and Keck Array.
 She looks to classify radio transient signals using the Algonquin 46m radio telescope.
 She has worked with the Perimeter Institute for Theoretical Physics.
 In 2017 she took part in the Canadian Institute for Advanced Research Untangling the Cosmos event.
 In 2020 she was named a CIFAR Azrieli Global Scholar in 2019, awarded a Sloan Research Fellowship, and the Rutherford Memorial Medal in 2024.
 She is the Spokesperson for the Vera C. Rubin Dark Energy Science Collaboration (DESC).

 Hložek was named a TED Fellow in 2012 and a Senior Fellow in 2014, however she resigned the fellowship in 2024.
 Her contribution to TEDed "The death of the universe" has been viewed 1.1 Million times.
 She has spoken at several TED events, including the 2014 TED conference in Vancouver.
 She takes part in several activities to improve gender balance in science.

+She co-founded the Hope Scholarship to support South African women in STEM, and serves as a member of the Schmidt Science Fellows Academic Council.